NREL/graph-env/joss/paper.md

-The `graphenv` Python library is designed to 1) make graph search problems more readily expressible as RL problems via an extension of the OpenAI gym API [@brockman2016openai] while 2) enabling their solution via scalable learning algorithms in the popular RLLib library [@liang2018rllib].
+The `graphenv` Python library is designed to 1) make graph search problems more readily expressible as RL problems via an extension of the OpenAI gym API [@brockman2016openai] while 2) enabling their solution via scalable learning algorithms in the popular RLlib library [@liang2018rllib].
+The intended audience consist of researchers working on graph search problems that are amenable to a reinforcement learning formulation, broadly described as "learning to optimize".
+This includes those working on classical combinatorial optimization problems such as the Traveling Salesperson Problem, as well as problems that do not have a clear algebraic expression but where the environment dynamics can be simulated, for instance, molecular design.

-RLLib provides out-of-the-box support for both parametrically-defined actions and masking of invalid actions.
+RLlib provides convenient, out-of-the-box support for several features that enable the application of RL to complex search problems (e.g., parametrically-defined actions and invalid action masking).
 However, native support for action spaces where the action _choices_ change for each state is challenging to implement in a computationally efficient fashion.
 The `graphenv` library provides utility classes that simplify the flattening and masking of action observations for choosing from a set of successor